oguzhanKomcu/Design_Patterns/Creational_Patterns/Abstract_Factory_Pattern1/Readme.md

 - Abstract Factory is the structure that provides an interface to the factory classes that will create the product family.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/tree/master/Creational_Patterns/Abstract_Factory_Pattern1/Factory).

+-In concrete classes that inherit from the [ISPEED](github.com/cobanov) interface, I have specified the speed relative to the tools.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/tree/master/Creational_Patterns/Abstract_Factory_Pattern1/Speed).

-- Concrete Factory is the factories that make up the main product family.
+- My factories are the factories that make up the main product family.
+Here I created an "ISPEED" type method to create an object from its class according to its speed.
 [GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/tree/master/Creational_Patterns/Abstract_Factory_Pattern1/Factory).

+- In my latest "Program" class I created a console applet for this entire build.
+[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Creational_Patterns/Abstract_Factory_Pattern1/Program.cs).